samson8884/AngularSeed/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## How to use
+This section explains how to use common components

+1) NotificationMessageService and NotificationMessageComponent This service/component can be used to display error messages in a modal.
+For example, you could use this to display error messages when a backend API call fails.
+Check the displayError() method in app.component.ts for details.
+Note: NotificationMessageComponent currently supports error type messages.
+We can extend it further to display warning/general messages by changing the styling appropriately.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).